Scrollerer/Scrollerer.github.io/index.md

 ---

 ## Description
-This is an overview of most of my programming projects since 2015.
+This is an overview of some of my programming projects since 2015.
 Documenting each project takes a lot of time, but all will be uploaded soon.
 Programming is just one of my many hobbies.
 I have created every project purely for fun and learning purposes only.